Last updated: January 10, 2022

 Mailchimp’s been around for two decades now.

-So, perhaps it was time to go beyond the scope of “just” being an email marketing tool?
+So, perhaps it was time to go beyond the scope of “just” being a marketing automation tool?

 In addition to the pricing changes, Mailchimp added new features, like a fully-fledged website builder, building on the landing pages available previously.